Thorncrown Chapel

-Thorncrown Chapel is a chapel located in Eureka Springs, Arkansas, designed by E. Fay Jones, and constructed in 1980.
+Thorncrown Chapel was designed by E. Fay Jones and constructed in Eureka Springs, Arkansas, in 1980.
 The design recalls the Prairie School of architecture popularized by Frank Lloyd Wright, with whom Jones had apprenticed.
-The chapel was commissioned by Jim Reed, a retired schoolteacher, who envisioned a non-denominational pilgrimage chapel set apart for meditation.
-The design of Thorncrown Chapel was inspired by Sainte-Chapelle, a Gothic church in Paris, France, pierced by numerous stained glass windows.
-It held some of King Louis's medieval Christian relics, including the Crown of Thorns believed worn by Christ.
+The chapel was commissioned by Jim Reed, a retired schoolteacher who envisioned a non-denominational pilgrimage chapel set apart for meditation.
+The design was inspired by Sainte-Chapelle, a Gothic church in Paris pierced by numerous stained glass windows.
+It held some of King Louis's medieval Christian relics, including the Crown of Thorns believed to have been worn by Christ.
 This relic inspired the name of the American chapel.

 The chapel's unusual artistry has been recognized.
 It was selected for the 2006 Twenty-five Year Award by the American Institute of Architects.
-It was listed on the National Register of Historic Places in 2000, a status not granted to buildings fewer than fifty years old unless exceptionally significant.
+It was listed on the National Register of Historic Places (NRHP) in 2000, three decades before the 50-year cutoff required of most NRHP listings.
 It was included in Budget Travel's list of "12 Most Beautiful Churches in America" and Bored Panda's list of "50 Most Extraordinary Churches Of The World."

 Background

-Resident Jim Reed, a retired schoolteacher, bought land in 1971 where he intended to commission a non-denominational pilgrimage chapel near Eureka Springs, Arkansas.
-He wanted it to be set apart from the city for meditation in the foothill, forested landscape.
+Retired schoolteacher Jim Reed bought land in 1971 where he intended to commission a non-denominational pilgrimage chapel near Eureka Springs, Arkansas.
+He wanted it to be set apart from the city for meditation in the forested landscape.
 He commissioned architect E. Fay Jones to design the project.
-Jones said he was inspired in his design of Thorncrown Chapel by Sainte-Chapelle, a Gothic church in Paris, France.
-It is known for its jewel-like interior, the result of its many narrow, stained-glass windows and different types of glass that allow light into the structure.
+Jones said that he was inspired in his design of Thorncrown Chapel by Sainte-Chapelle, a Gothic church in Paris, France that is known for its jewel-like interior, the result of its many narrow, stained-glass windows and different types of glass that allow light into the structure.